Stalruth/SableyeBot4/PRIVACY.md

 If such collection, processing, or retention is not desired then do not engage with the Application in the ways detailed below.

-For the Privacy Policy as it pertains to Message Content Commands, please refer to [PRIVACY-v3]
+This Privacy Policy is in force in conjunction with the Privacy Policy located at [PRIVACY-v3] until at least 31-Mar-2022.

 ## Methods of Data Collection